ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 > [!NOTE]
 > The functionality described here depends on two target container options: @Rezolver.Options.AllowMultiple
-> and @Rezolver.Options.EnumerableInjection - which are both configured to be equivalent to `true` by default
+> and @Rezolver.Options.EnableEnumerableInjection - which are both configured to be equivalent to `true` by
-> for all @Rezolver.ITargetContainer instances.
+> default for all @Rezolver.ITargetContainer instances.

 You are not restricted in the targets you use to produce instances for an enumerable (e.g. @Rezolver.Targets.ObjectTarget,
 @Rezolver.Targets.ConstructorTarget or <xref:Rezolver.Targets.DelegateTarget>), and each one can have its